Belyi's theorem revisited: 1. The Moduli Field of a Curve

 \section{1.
 The Moduli Field of a Curve}

 In this paper, a {\em curve over a field $C$} means a smooth projective geometrically connected variety of dimension $1$ over $C$, and a {\em variety over $C$} is an integral separated scheme $X$ together with a morphism $p: X \ra \Spec(C)$ of finite type.
-In particular, we will use the language of schemes in this paper.
-However, a reader familiar only with the language of classical varieties will presumably be able to read this paper without any difficulties.
+(For the purposes of this paper it is convenient and appropriate to describe everything in the language of schemes, but we will not need any deeper insight into the theory of schemes.
+In particular, a reader familiar only with the language of classical varieties will presumably be able to read this paper without any difficulties.)

 {\bf (1.1) Notation.} Let $C$ be a field and let $p: X \ra \Spec(C)$ be a variety.
 For any $\sigma \in \Aut(C)$, we denote by $X^\sigma/C$ the variety consisting of the scheme $X$ and the structure morphism $X \,\, \stackrel{p}{\longrightarrow} \,\, \Spec(C) \,\, \stackrel{\Spec(\sigma)}{\longrightarrow} \,\, \Spec(C)$.